H.R. 6938: Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026

 Who benefits from H.R.
 6938?

-If you rely on federal prosecutions, science grants, dam and water projects, national park operations, or EPA-administered programs, this law helps keep those functions running during fiscal year 2026.
+If you depend on federal prosecutions, science and research grants, dam and flood-control projects, national park operations, or EPA programs, this law keeps those functions running through fiscal year 2026.

 Contractors, grantees, and state and local partners

-Organizations that work with these agencies benefit from funding continuity because annual appropriations laws help determine when grants, projects, and contracts can move forward.
+Universities, research labs, construction firms, and local governments that work with these agencies get funding certainty, since annual appropriations determine when grants, projects, and contracts can move forward.

 Who is affected by H.R.
 6938?